-The duty of candour; being open, honest and transparent
+The CQC duty of candour; being open, honest and transparent

-When the CQC comes to inspect your practice, they will be looking to see if you are complying with the duty of candour.
-You therefore need to show you have policies and practices in place that meet this requirement.
+When the CQC inspects your practice, they will look to see if you comply with the duty of candour.
+Therefore, you need to show you have policies and practices that meet this requirement.

 However, it doesn’t end there.
-The duty of candour is also a legal requirement and if breached your practice could be open to criminal prosecution.
-It is therefore important that you and your staff practice what you preach.
+The duty of candour is also a legal requirement, and if breached, your practice could be open to criminal prosecution.
+It is, therefore, crucial that you and your staff practice what you preach.

-In this article we explain what the duty of candour is and provide some practical tips to help you comply with this requirement.
+In this article, we explain the duty of candour CQC and provide a duty of candour guidance, including practical tips to help you comply with this requirement.